What Are We Up To Our Programs

 - Amici Cannis and the MRU are not the police.
 If there is a problem with dog aggression, neglect, or abuse, contact the local Municipal Police (Comisaría) first.
 Although Amici Cannis and the MRU do work with the police, they are not animal control.

 - Continue to make donations to Amici Cannis for their increased costs of operations.
-Donations may be given directly to Brian or the Amici Cannis team or you may use Paypal.
+Donations may be given directly to the Amici Cannis team or you may use Paypal.

 - Continue to feed street dogs.
 Please try to do this with some discretion and help our neighboring shop owners and residents understand that the need is greater during the COVID emergency and that the work to reach a stable street dog population continues.